 Personal: I grew up in the Chicago suburbs and still consider myself to be a Midwesterner at heart.
 I came to the Berkshires for the first time to attend Williams College, after which I worked in Washington, D.C., for 11 exciting years.
 I returned when I married a Lenox native, Michael Coakley, who was looking for an excuse to leave New York City.
-We arrived in 1996, raised two wonderful sons (Kevin, 24, and Sean, 22) here, and thoroughly love this beautiful corner of the world.
+We arrived in 1996, raised two wonderful sons here, and thoroughly love this beautiful corner of the world.

 Professional: As the Director of Alumni Career Networking at Williams, I derive deep satisfaction in helping my fellow alumni at every age and career stage to navigate their professional journeys.

 Church Life: I was raised in the Episcopal Church (shout out to Church of the Holy Spirit, Lake Forest, Illinois) and belonged to a great parish during my time in Washington (St. George’s, Arlington, Virginia).
 I credit my former Berkshire Life/Guardian colleague, Susan LeBourdais, for guiding me to St. Stephen’s when I first moved here and was looking for a spiritual home.
 Over the years I’ve volunteered in a number of capacities, and am currently honored to serve as a member of the Vestry, chair of the Stewardship Committee and a lector.

 Spiritual Life: At a time of great unrest among God’s children, I take comfort in the poetry of faith – while remaining grateful to be part of a denomination that encourages me to actively understand God’s will.